MSalamatov/UniversityRelations/README.md

 Honestly, I'm not a good blogger.
 Moreover, I don't think, blog would be a good way for the staff I'm working on.
 What I'd like to finally get from this repository is a knowledge base (which is from the best of my knowledge very difficult to be organized in a classic blog format).

-To some extent, creation of this repo was inspired by [David Kadavy's 'Digital Zettelkasten'] (https://a.co/d/0FnbB60).
+To some extent, creation of this repo was inspired by [David Kadavy's 'Digital Zettelkasten'](https://a.co/d/0FnbB60).
 One of this repo's purposes is to summarize my notes inspired by different books, articles, long reads and other sources.

 ## How to contribute?